Aamr-mohamed/e-commerce-js/Readme.md

 1. Ensure you have Live Server installed (no npm install needed).

-2. Open your project directory in a terminal.

-3. Reload HomePage the firsttime you enter the project for products to populate.
+2. Reload HomePage the firsttime you enter the project for products to populate.